Kotaimen/awscfncli/README.md

 ## Automatic Packaging

-If a template contains property which requires a S3 url or text block, `Package` can be enabled so the resource is be automatically upload to a S3 bucket, and S3 object location is inserted into the template.
+If a template contains property which requires a S3 url or text block, Set `Package` parameter to `True` so the resource is be automatically upload to a S3 bucket, and S3 object location is inserted into the resource location.

-This is particular useful when your property is a lambda source code, sql statements or some kind of configuration.
+This feature is particular useful when your property is a lambda source code, sql statements or some kind of configuration.

-By default, artifact bucket name is `awscfncli-${AWS_ACCOUNT_ID}-${AWS_RERION}`. and the bucket will be created automatically.
+By default, the artifact bucket is `awscfncli-${AWS_ACCOUNT_ID}-${AWS_RERION}`. and the bucket will be created automatically.

 The following resource property are supported by `awscfncli` and official